fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ![](../../images/12/redis_port_by_google.png)

 We won't have any idea if the configuration works unless we try it.
-The application will not start using Redis by itself, that shall happen in next exercise.
+The application will not start using Redis by itself, that shall happen in the next exercise.

-Once Redis is configured and started, restart the backend and give it the <i>REDIS\_URL</i>, that has the form <i>redis://host:port</i>
+Once Redis is configured and started, restart the backend and give it the <i>REDIS\_URL</i>, which has the form <i>redis://host:port</i>

 ```bash
 $ REDIS_URL=insert-redis-url-here MONGO_URL=mongodb://the_username:the_password@localhost:3456/the_database npm run dev